ASSISTED HOUSING AND SECTION 8 VOUCHER PROGRAM

 A family that is issued a housing voucher is responsible for finding a suitable housing unit of the family's choice where the owner agrees to rent under the program.

-The AHA Assisted Housing Department administers six tenant-based housing assistance programs:
+The AHA Assisted Housing Department administers the following tenant-based housing assistance programs:

 The HCV program is the federal government's major program for providing housing assistance to over 2.3 million families in America.
 HCV applicant selection is a lottery-based process, information for applying for the lottery can be found by selecting the following link Waitlist Info